George Dyas House

-Description and history
+Description

-This is one of three houses in the Bellevue area that feature elements of the Gothic Revival style; Spring Side and the House at 505 Court Street being the other two.
-The 2½-story house features coursed cut stone block with dressed stone lintels, a three bay facade on the eave side, and a projecting front gable.
-Another element that differentiates it from the other stone house's in the county are the long windows in the formal rooms.
+The George Dyas House is one of three houses in the Bellevue area that feature elements of the Gothic Revival style; Spring Side and the House at 505 Court Street being the other two.
+The 2½-story house features coursed cut stone block with dressed stone lintels, a three-bay façade on the eave side, and a projecting front gable.
+Another element that differentiates it from the other stone houses in the county are the long windows in the formal rooms.
 It appears like it may have originally had a wraparound porch on the south and east sides of the structure, however there are no records showing the existence of a porch.

 The house was listed on the National Register of Historic Places in 1991.

+History

-The Dyas family were allowed to settle in this area before it was officially opened for settlement.
+The Dyas family was allowed to settle in this area before it was officially opened for settlement.
 A log cabin was built on the claim.
 Other family members followed in 1833, and the siblings built houses within a mile or so of the original cabin.